 So this is one of the possible solutions for that problem :

 - Select the “Live” option to boot into Kali Live mode.

 - Open Terminal window.

 # fdisk -l (First we have to find out the partition Kali is installed on (: /dev/sda1, /dev/sda2, etc) ) # mount /dev/sda1 /mnt (Mount your kali partition) # mount --bind /dev /mnt/dev (You will need to mount the /dev directory into mnt) # chroot /mnt (change the root to the mounted partition to be able to run the command from the mounted partition) # grub-install --recheck /dev/sda (install grub in the HDD sda, not sda1, sda2, etc.., just sda.

 - Now reboot the system, you will see your boot-menu showing Window and Kali Linux both simultaneously.

-# os-prober (looks for partitions in the HDD and register them in the os-prober file. # update-grub (Takes some templates, including the os-prober file and writes them in the menu)
+- Now, please issue these 2 commands, if they fail, do not worry, you will have to do it after reboot.
+This will make Windows show up in the grub menu. # os-prober (looks for partitions in the HDD and register them in the os-prober file. # update-grub (Takes some templates, including the os-prober file and writes them in the menu)

-- That is all, once done, reboot..You should see the grub menu.
+- That is all, once done, reboot.
+You should see the grub menu.
 If you do not see the Windows option in the menu, don’t worry, just enter Kali, open up a terminal and run the 2 commands I posted above.